 - To have recent experience in applying DEMO

 - To have didactical skills.

-The exam is a one-hour defense before a committee of DEMO Experts where the student needs to show he has the necessary skills and knowledge.
+The exam is a one-hour defense before a committee of DEMO Lecturers where the student needs to show he has the necessary skills and knowledge.
 One of the committee participants is Emeritus Professor J.L.G.
 Dietz, the creator of DEMO.